openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/commands.rst

 Direct/routed connections work best with a Wifi connection to the module, either to the module's client IP in a Wifi network or to the module's own AP network.
 Some cellular network providers also offer options for direct or bridged IP routing to a mobile device via GSM.
-With the OVMS partner Hologram, this option is called "Spacebridge device tunneling", it can be enabled free of charge in the Hologram dashboard.
+When using the recommended Hologram SIM, this option is called "Spacebridge device tunneling", it can be enabled free of charge in the Hologram dashboard.